ClusterHQ/flocker/docs/installation/install-client.rst

 .. note::
    These instructions require that you have ``sudo`` access.

+   If you are using a 32-bit Ubuntu platform, see the instructions for :ref:`installing-flocker-cli-linux`.

 On Ubuntu 14.04 (64-bit), the Flocker CLI can be installed from the ClusterHQ repository:

 .. task:: cli_pkg_install ubuntu-14.04